-Furthermore, you have sought to adapt this information requirement according to Annex XI, Section 1.5. of the REACH Regulation by providing a study record for a long-term toxicity test on Daphnia magna with the analogue substance sodium cumene sulphonate ("Long-term toxicity to aquatic invertebrates.002") with reliability 4.
-ECHA accepts read-across between the sodium salt of cumene sulphonic acid and the registered substance (potassium salt) provided that the source study is adequate and reliable for the endpoint concerned.
-However, ECHA agrees that this source study is not reliable (Klimisch score 4), as also described above in the section 'Grouping and read-across approach'.
-Thus, the read-across study submitted does not provide the information required by Annex IX, Section 9.1.5., nor does it meet the requirements of Annex XI, Section 1.5 of REACH.
+Furthermore, you have sought to adapt this information requirement according to Annex XI, Section 1.5. of the REACH Regulation by providing a study record for a long-term toxicity test on Daphnia magna with sodium cumene sulphonate ("Long-term toxicity to aquatic invertebrates.002") with reliability 4.
+However, as explained above in the section 'Grouping and read-across approach', your adaptation of the information requirement is rejected.
+Furthermore, ECHA agrees that this read-across study is not reliable and hence it is not an adequate source study.